-If you opted for a cremation service for a family member and are considering an ash-scattering memorial, this ash-scattering guide will walk you through the safe way to scatter cremation ashes, the different options available to you, the laws on scattering ashes, and what scattering service options are offered by service providers.
+If you opted for a cremation service for a family member and are considering an ash-scattering memorial, this ash-scattering guide will walk you through the safe way to scatter cremation ashes, the different options available to you, the laws on scattering cremated remains, and what scattering service options are offered by service providers.

 How to scatter ashes safely